Indiana: Public schools

 Indiana's 1816 constitution was the first in the country to implement a state-funded public school system.
 It also allotted one township for a public university.
 However, the plan turned out to be far too idealistic for a pioneer society, as tax money was not accessible for its organization.
 In the 1840s, Caleb Mills pressed the need for tax-supported schools, and in 1851 his advice was included in the new state constitution.
 In 1843 the Legislature ruled that African Americans could not attend the public schools, leading to the foundation of Union Literary Institute and other schools for them, funded by donations or the students themselves.
 The Indiana General Assembly authorized separate but equal schools for Black students in 1869, and in 1877 language in the law changed to allow for integrated schools.

 Although the growth of the public school system was held up by legal entanglements, many public elementary schools were in use by 1870.
 Most children in Indiana attend public schools, but nearly ten percent attend private schools and parochial schools.
 About half of all college students in Indiana are enrolled in state-supported four-year schools.

 Indiana public schools have gone through several changes throughout Indiana's history.
-Modern, public school standards, have been implemented all throughout the state.
+Modern, public school standards have been implemented all throughout the state.
 These new standards were adopted in April 2014.
 The overall goal of these new state standards is to ensure Indiana students have the necessary skills and requirements needed to enter college or the workforce upon high school graduation.
 State standards can be found for nearly every major subject taught in Indiana public schools.
 Mathematics, English/Language Arts, Science, and Social Studies are among the top, prioritized standards.
 In 2022, the Indiana Department of Education reported that the state's overall graduation rate was 86.7%, down one percent from 2021.

 The rate of Indiana high school students attending college fell to 53% in 2022, a significant decline from 65% in 2017.
 Indiana's college-going rates have fallen further than most states'.
-Trends reveal widening gaps for students of color and low-income families.
+Trends reveal widening gaps for ethnic minorities and low-income families.